mariana-stefani/aroma-healing/README.md

 ## Testing

-* When implementing the markers clustering on my map the data wasn't loading on the map.
+* When implementing the markers clustering on the map the data wasn't loading.
 I was able to fix with the method found on [Stack Overflow](https://stackoverflow.com/questions/28606149/load-data-from-json-file-into-map-markers-in-google-maps).

 * When "Aroma Healing" was clicked on navbar it was showing 404 error page.
 I fixed it changing href="/" for href="index.html".